YourSwimLog.com

 The 200 meter freestyle, in particular, provides a startling example of how advantageous his underwater dolphin kick was.

-When Australia’s Ian Thorpe set the world record for the event swimming a 1:44.06 at the 2001 Fukuoka World Championships, the mark was thought to be unbreakable.
+When Australia’s Ian Thorpe set the world record for the event, swimming a 1:44.06 at the 2001 Fukuoka World Championships, the mark was considered unbreakable.

 But, along came the Baltimore Bullet with his 10-13 meter breakouts, swimming to a 1:43.86 before a stunned crowd in Melbourne at the 2007 World Champs.